 - Alter the sauce to dry or gravy.
 This recipe results in a semi-dry dish, popularly known as 'Dry Chilli Paneer' in restaurants.
 To make more sauce, simply add ½ cup water or broth to the sauce mix and simmer for 2-3 minutes.

 - A wonderful vegetarian recipe you can make gluten-free or vegan.
-Paneer is a great vegetarian adaptation of chilli chicken.
+Paneer is a great vegetarian adaptation of chili chicken.
 Simply use tamari instead of soy sauce for a gluten-free version.

 - Make this recipe Vegan by substituting paneer with extra-firm Tofu cut in bite-size pieces.